eclipse/mosaic.website/content/docs/scenarios/_index.md

 }
 ```

-More information on the mapping configuration can be found ([here](docs/simulators/application_simulator#configuration).

-For more information about how SUMO traffic lights work please refer to [SUMO Traffic Lights](https://sumo.dlr.de/docs/Simulation/Traffic_Lights.html).
+For more information about how SUMO traffic lights work, please refer to [SUMO Traffic Lights](https://sumo.dlr.de/docs/Simulation/Traffic_Lights.html).

 <!--
 For Phabmacs, one should create a separate configuration file containing the description of traffic light groups and traffic light programs.